dwirijal/fud-court/README.md

 - **📝 Headless CMS Integration**: Seamlessly create, edit, and manage content with a full-featured post editor connected to a Ghost CMS backend.
 - **💬 Discord Community Hub**: A dedicated admin section to view server stats, manage channels (create, edit, delete), and create threads directly from the dashboard.
 - **⚡ Dynamic & Modern UI**: Built with Next.js App Router, Radix, and styled with Tailwind CSS & ShadCN UI for a responsive, performant, and aesthetically pleasing user experience.
-- **🔍 Page Analytics**: Track page views across the application with data stored in a Supabase Postgres database via Drizzle ORM.
+- **🔍 Page Analytics**: Track page views across the application with data stored in a Neon Postgres database via Drizzle ORM.
 - **Aesthetic Themes**: Includes beautifully crafted light and dark mode themes.

 ## Tech Stack